-The elk population on the La Sal Mountains is currently at the management objective.
-The last helicopter survey was conducted in January 2014.
-A total of 1,449 elk were counted and the population is currently estimated at 1,800 elk.
-Antlerless harvest has been maintained at levels sufficient to stabilize elk numbers at the management objective.
+The elk population on the La Sal Mountains is currently 1,900 elk, just above the management objective, based on modeling efforts.
+The last helicopter survey was conducted in January 2021.
+A total of 1,711 elk were counted, yielding a population estimate of 2,100 elk.
+Antierless harvest has been utilized at levels sufficient to reduce elk numbers towards the management objective.

 Aerial surveys can be beneficial for population estimate trends, but should not be relied on solely for age or sex classification data, given the inherent social behavior of elk during survey sessions, when bulls tend to be by themselves away from large cow groups and often in rugged, hard to survey locations.
 Observer error is also greater at this time when classifying calves, given their body size at this time.
-Data from both aerial surveys and summer classification indicate that calf production and bull:cow ratios are good and fairly stable on this unit.
+Data from both aerial surveys and summer classification indicate that calf production and bull:cow ratios are stable on this unit.

-Bull harvest on limited entry hunts has steadily been increasing with increased numbers of permits.
-Average age of bulls harvested has remained slightly above the harvest age management objective for the past three years.
-Spike bull harvest has been somewhat stable over the years, with a noticeable increase in 2015.
-Harvest results from the past 10 years are listed below.
+Bull harvest on limited entry hunts has increased over the past 5 years, with a 5-year average of 103 bulls harvested per year.
+Average age of bulls harvested has remained slightly above the harvest age management objective for the past five years, with a 5-year average of 6.1 years old.
+Harvest results for the La Sal Mountains Bull Elk limited entry subunit over the past 5 years are listed below (includes CWMU harvest).